algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Purpose:

-The purpose of the sim.ino file is to manage communication with the Subscriber Identity Module (SIM) card used for Global System for Mobile Communications (GSM) connectivity in the SportShield device.
+The purpose of the `sim.ino` file is to manage communication with the Subscriber Identity Module (SIM) card used for Global System for Mobile Communications (GSM) connectivity in the SportShield device.
 It handles tasks such as sending and receiving data over the cellular network.

 >Functionality:

 This file interacts with the SIM800L GSM module integrated into the SportShield hardware to establish and maintain a connection with the cellular network.
-It facilitates tasks such as sending SMS messages, making voice calls, and establishing data connections (GPRS) for internet access.
+It facilitates tasks such as sending SMS messages and establishing data connections (GPRS) for internet access.

 >Inputs: